-In this webinar, Gib brought all three frameworks to life, as he presented a mock 2020 product strategy for Netflix.
+In this webinar, former Netflix VP of Product Management, Gibson Biddle, brings frameworks to life, as he presented a mock 2020 product strategy for Netflix.

 Gib showed how strategy influences day-to-day decision-making through two modern Netflix cases, including a special COVID-19 question: should the company launch “Netflix Party” to enable worldwide members to engage in shared viewing experiences?

 You can view Gib’s entire engaging presentation above.
 The highlights are detailed below.